PandaDB: Understanding Unstructured Data in Graph Database: System Overview

 \subsection{Execution Operator}

-PandaDB adopts the execution engine from Neo4j\footnote{https://neo4j.com/docs/cypher-manual/current/execution-plans/}.
 A query is decomposed into different operators, and these operators are combined into a tree-like structure called execution plan.
-In this work, we introduce a series of new operators as Table~\ref{table:operators} to create data source, extract the sub-property and compare the similarity.
+In this work, we introduce a series of new operators in Table~\ref{table:operators} to create unstructured data items from the data source, extract the sub-property and execute the logic computation.

-In addition, we provide the user define function (UDF) for end users to specific their own way to understand the semantic of unstructured data.
-Thus, the UDF can be any format of AI-model.
-For example, users define a sub-property named as \textit{face}.
+In addition, we provide the user define function (UDF) for end-users to specify their way of understand the semantics of unstructured data.
+For example, users define a sub-property named \textit{face}.
 This represents the facial features of the individual photo.
 Next, our system can ingest the UDF (e.g., a face recognition model) to extract the facial features from the corresponding photos.
-AI models often have a strict requirement of the running environment, a high-performance GPU, a specific version of the dependent package.
-It is essential to deploy AI models away from the kernel of a database to make their running environments not affect each other.
-We presents a general interactive protocol (namely \textit{AIPM}) between database kernel and AI models.
-Once a query obtains the semantic information from the AI model, the query engine sends an AIPM-request to get the extracted information.
-The server receives the request and extracts the computable pattern using the model corresponding to the service asynchronously.
+We present a general interactive protocol (namely \textit{PandaAI}) between database kernel and AI models.
+Once a query obtains the semantic information from the AI model, the query engine sends a PandaAI-request to get the extracted information.
+The server receives the request and extracts the semantic information using the model corresponding to the service asynchronously.
 When the database query engine receives the extracted information, it caches the result and returns it to the user.